Mayor Bynum announces major reorganization of planning and development services

 The email does not address whether the city will retain its Engineering Services Department in any form.

-The DCE itself will be made up of six divisions with a focus on citizen-centric design, planning and neighborhood engagement, according to the mayor.
-They include five departments that already exist at the city - Animal Welfare, Neighborhood Inspections, Community Development and Housing, the Mayor’s Office of Resilience and Equity, and Tulsa Planning Office - and a new one, the City Design Studio.
+The Department of City Experience will be made up of six divisions, with a focus on citizen-centric design, planning and neighborhood engagement, according to the mayor.
+They will include five departments that already exist at the city — Animal Welfare, Neighborhood Inspections, Community Development and Housing, the Mayor’s Office of Resilience and Equity, and the Tulsa Planning Office — and a new one, the City Design Studio.

 The city also plans to invite students, volunteers and design professionals to participate in the decision-making processes, Bynum said.